Prusik: Equipment

 A Prusik loop is made of narrow but strong nylon accessory cord tied into a loop using a double fisherman's knot.
 A sling or Prusik-dedicated sewn loop can also be used.
+A short piece of rope spliced to form a circle is called a becket.
 Note that Dyneema/Spectra has a very low melting point and should not be used in Prusik hitches unless the cord or sling is specifically engineered for it (as seen in some sheathed constructions).
 The length of this loop depends on the application.
 For instance, the loop used for an Auto-Bloc might only be 20 cm, whereas the foot loop for climbing a rope might work better with a length of 100 cm or more.
 As a general rule, longer loops are preferable over shorter ones, as a loop can always be shortened by tying a knot in it.

 The effectiveness of the Prusik hitch relies on the surface area between the hitch and the main line, and the diameter of the cord used.
 Normally, the greater the difference between the diameter of the cord used for the hitch and the main line, the greater the ability for the hitch to hold.
 However, the smaller the diameter of the cord used, the lower its safe working load.
 In addition, smaller diameter cords often jam too tight when placed under load, and are hard to handle when wearing gloves.